"Cosmic Being Contemplating the Stars" - created by Tim Hjersted with Midjourney

 Figuring out how to turn apathy into action is one of the most important and vexing problems we can try to figure out.

-Because as we're all well aware, there are many ways people are responding to our mounting environmental and social problems -- among all the people that are waking up and getting involved, there are many that have responded by shutting down.
+Because as we're all well aware, there are many ways people are responding to our mounting environmental and social problems.
+Among all the people that are waking up and getting involved, there are many that have responded by shutting down.
 The empathy center in their brains has short-circuited: too many images of oil-soaked baby seals, too many images of starving children in foreign countries, too much political corruption rampant in Washington, too many examples of the media failing to do their job on The Daily Show, too many ingrained and inter-locked institutions upholding the status quo.
 Logically, they could make quite a case for saying that trying to change anything is pointless.
 And it seems that the logical side of their brains has won over and suppressed the voice in their heart.
 Or maybe not.

 But in either case, they have given up before they have even started.
 They've accepted that the world is spinning out of control and have resigned themselves to enjoy what little of the party pie is left before it's all gone.
-There may be a deep-seated rage in many of today's youth, that goes suppressed, a rage from simply being born into these problems - that it was already out of control before they were even born.
+There may be a deep-seated rage in many of today's youth, that goes suppressed, a rage from simply being born into these problems - stemming from an awareness that it was already out of control before they were even born.

 And from the way it's looking, the world they will inherit has already been squandered.
 Our parent's generation grew up in a time of unprecedented growth, the age of cheap oil - a 100-year paradigm that fueled all the rich affluence that we have enjoyed up to today.
 But the 21st century, the young are realizing, will be a century of decline - declining supplies of cheap energy, fresh water, arable soil, and clean air; declining mental clarity in a world saturated by commercial noise, declining security in an age of climate change and growing resource wars.
 For the youth of today that have not responded by becoming incredibly pissed off, they have responded by becoming incredibly despondent - birthing the kind of philosophical narcissism and ironic distance that is so perfectly embodied by the modern "hipster."